nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

     SWAP THE VALUES STORED IN array[index] WITH THE VALUE STORED IN array[min]
 ```

-Let's step through this, using this array:
+Let's step through our pseudocode, using this array:
 ```
 [10, 1, 9, 2]
 ```